 Stephen Gorman is an internationally recognized photographer and best-selling book author.
 His work focuses on how cultural values and national mythologies shape our relationships to the world we live in and the diverse societies with which we share it.
 Gorman is the author and photographer of books including The American Wilderness: Journeys into Distant and Historic Landscapes, and Northeastern Wilds: Journeys of Discovery in the Northern Forest.
 Arctic Visions: Encounters at the Top of the World was commissioned by the Inuit of Nunavik and won the Benjamin Franklin award.
 Throughout his career, Gorman has worked on cultural and environmental assignments for leading periodicals such as National Geographic, Discovery Channel, and Sierra.

-Down to the Bone is presented as part of PEM’s Climate + Environment Initiative and is made possible by the generosity of the East India Marine Associates of the Peabody Essex Museum.
+Down to the Bone: Edward Koren and Stephen Gorman is presented as part of PEM’s Climate + Environment Initiative and is made possible by the generosity of Carolyn and Peter S. Lynch and The Lynch Foundation.
+Additional support was provided by Peter and Sandra Lawrence and individuals who support the Exhibition Incubation Fund: Jennifer and Andrew Borggaard, James B. and Mary Lou Hawkes, Kate and Ford O'Neil, and Henry and Callie Brauer.
+We also recognize the generosity of the East India Marine Associates of the Peabody Essex Museum.